status-im/nimbus-eth2/docs/the_nimbus_book/src/eth2-stats.md

 # Network stats and monitoring

 > ⚠️  This page concerns the [Pyrmont](https://pyrmont.launchpad.ethereum.org/) testnet.
-This page will be updated for mainnet very soon.
+It will be updated for mainnet soon.

 eth2stats is a network monitoring suite for your beacon node + validator client.